drewjtaylor/WeeklyDire/weeklydire_back_end/express_scaffold_with_user_auth/routes/README.md

 - GET:
   - Returns an array of comments for the article with the provided [articleId]
+  - Populates the "authorId" field with information about that user.
 - POST:
   - Requires a valid jwt bearer token [(see above)](#routes)
   - Requires a body with the following JSON: